Lapr5G21/sem5pi-24-25-3ddg21/docs/EditOperationType/readme.md

-# US 5.1.19
+# US 5.1.21

-As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions
+As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure.

 ## 2. Requirements

-**US 5.1.19** As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions
+**US 5.1.21** As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure.

 **Acceptance Criteria:**

-- 5.1.19.1 - Doctors can search operation requests by patient name, operation type, priority, and status.
+- 5.1.21.1 -  Admins can search for and select an existing operation type to edit.

-- 5.1.19.2 -  The system displays a list of operation requests in a searchable and filterable view.
+- 5.1.21.2 -  Editable fields include operation name, required staff by specialization, and estimated duration.

-- 5.1.19.3 - Each entry in the list includes operation request details (e.g., patient name, operation type, status).
+- 5.1.21.3 -  Changes are reflected in the system immediately for future operation requests.

-- 5.1.19.4 - Doctors can select an operation request to view, update, or delete it.
+- 5.1.21.4 - Historical data is maintained, but new operation requests will use the updated operation type information.

 ## 3. Views